bitknob/module-quick-hr/docs/api/05-companies.md

   -F "image=@/path/to/image.jpg"
 ```

-**Note:** If a profile image already exists, the old image will be automatically deleted from Firebase Storage before uploading the new one.
+**Note:** If a profile image already exists, the old image will be automatically deleted from AWS S3 before uploading the new one.
+Images are stored in the `images/` folder in the S3 bucket.

 ---